 What is your returns policy?

 At Barefoot Junkie we like to keep things simple.
 We will happily refund or exchange any purchase bought from us that is returned within 7 days of you receiving your order.
-All we ask is that the goods are retuned in a saleable condition with a note including the following details:
+All we ask is that the goods are returned in a saleable condition (this includes the box, it should be wrapped) with a note including the following details:

 - Your name/ order number